nkh/ftl/config/ftl/man/ftl.md

         «zmD»              Preview directory only/all.

-        «gfi»              go to image using sxiv

-        «gfI»              go to image using sxiv, including sub directories

-        «gfu»              Fzfi, use fzf and ueberzurg to find and display images

         «zeh»              Hide files having the same extention as the current file, per tab

         «zeH»              Hide files having the same extention as the current file, global